 Senior leaders are unable to separate criticism against the organisation (i.e. the policies, procedures, processes and behaviours), from criticism about themselves on a personal level.
 The area that they are failing to factor in to allow them to see things more clearly is their choosing to ignore independent reports confirming that institutional discrimination is a reality in their organisation.
 This is a personal emotional response.
 However, on an intellectual level, they may feel able to accept that institutional racism happens in other areas where they don’t have ‘skin in the game’ or put the blame on a few ‘bad eggs’.

 This wilful ignorance cannot see that institutional racism and individual racism can exist simultaneously but must be dealt with differently.

 For example, I can provide an individual with anti-racist training and talk to them about unconscious bias and the impact of micro aggressions to help them to change their personal behaviour.
 But this does not tackle the way that institutions were formed and how, from the outset, people not like ‘us’, (largely white, male and privileged) were treated differently and less favourably.
-There continues to be a fear of questioning how post-colonial organisations based on an idea of British exceptionalism needs to be dismantled to be able to move on.
 All our structures need to be reviewed in an intentional, non-defensive proactive way.